Julz681/Videoflix_Backend/README.md

 bash
 Code kopieren
 cp .env.template .env
-Adjust database settings if necessary (for example, use SQLite for local tests).
+Adjust database settings if necessary (for example, use SQLite for local testing).

 Run migrations and start the server